fieldtrip/website/getting_started/eyelink.md

 {% include image src="/assets/img/getting_started/eyelink/screen_shot_2015-11-11_at_16.38.59.png" width="500" %}

-If you look carefully, you can see the delay in the MEG ADC channels
+If you look carefully, you can see the delay in the MEG ADC channels, relative to the signals stored in the EDF file.
+At the DCCN, this delay amounts to about 7 to 8 ms. One may consider estimating this delay, and accounting for it, when eye movement related events are estimated from the ADC signals, and if accurate timing is of the essence.

 {% include image src="/assets/img/getting_started/eyelink/screen_shot_2015-11-11_at_16.38.02.png" width="500" %}